caroleolivier/caroleolivier.github.io/_posts/2024-02-03-postgres-mvcc.md

 (1 row)
 ```

+Here the row was inserted by transaction with id 773.

-These 2 columns are super useful and determine what a transaction can and cannot see.
+👉 These 2 columns are also used to determine what a transaction can and cannot see.

 🚨 Some rows sometimes have `xmax` but are actually visible, see [this](https://www.cybertec-postgresql.com/en/whats-in-an-xmax/).
 So `xmax` alone doesn't indicate whether a row is visible or not.